Work Order Management

 Facilio uses AI to enhance workforce management by assigning tasks according to job type and specialization.
 It adjusts real-time assignments based on shift schedules, attendance, and breaks.

-Automate work orders from ‘A-Z’ and set notifications for tasks
+Automate work orders from ‘A to Z’ and set notifications for tasks

 The platform automates recurring maintenance tasks.
 Whether it’s basic if-else conditions or detailed scripts, you have complete control.
 It also automates alerts for spare part reorders.